Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 In the profiles of top researchers, it was also pointed out that overseas experience is important for the development of excellent researchers.
 Figure 11 shows the number of researchers dispatched overseas in Japan.
 As can be understood from the list, the total number of researchers sent abroad was on an increasing trend until the COVID-19 pandemic (2019).
 However, the number of mid- to long-term researchers sent abroad for more than 30 days showed a decreasing trend after 2000 and remained almost flat in the low 4,000s since the late 2000s.
 The fact that overseas experience, which is important for fostering excellent researchers, has become limited could be interpreted as a further problem with the current state of "human resources" in Japanese academia.

-Figure 11 Trends in the number of researchers dispatched overseas
+Figure 11 Trends in the number of researchers dispatched abroad

 Figure.11 Number of